cissa-unimelb/info/role-descriptions.md

 - Willing to learn new technical skills!

-### First Year Officer
+### First Year Director

-The First Year Officer is in charge of ensuring we have a strong connection with first year computing students.
+The First Year Director is in charge of ensuring we have a strong connection with first year computing students.
 Starting out at uni in an unfamiliar degree can be tough!
-The First Year Officer is a current first year student (as of the AGM) who’s keen to run events that help make our future first year students’ lives better!
+The First Year Director is a current first year student (as of the AGM) who’s keen to run events that help make our future first year students’ lives better!
 Note that this may mean they’ll be in their second year in Semester 1 2019 - that is perfectly fine!
 You’ll be responsible for a subcommittee of first-year, first-semester students too :)

 **Key Responsibilities**